ⓘ Disclaimer

 Is Interactive Brokers better than TradingView?

-They serve different purposes, so one isn’t inherently better than the other.
+They serve different purposes, so one is not strictly better than the other.
 Interactive Brokers is a brokerage platform for executing trades with low costs and global market access, while TradingView is charting software for technical analysis and market research.
 Most serious traders use both together to leverage each platform’s strengths.

 What is the difference between Interactive Brokers and TradingView?

 Interactive Brokers is a regulated broker-dealer that holds your funds and executes trades, charging per-trade commissions with no platform fees.
-TradingView is subscription-based charting software ($0-$60/month) that provides analysis tools but doesn’t execute trades or hold your money—it must connect to a broker like Interactive Brokers for trade execution.
+TradingView is subscription-based charting software ($0 to $60/month) that provides analysis tools but does not execute trades or hold your money; it must connect to a broker like Interactive Brokers for trade execution.

 Can Interactive Brokers replace TradingView?